petercunha/Knock/README.md

 ## Demo
 A demo of running this software.
-It can take several minutes on a good connection before Knock starts finding accounts.
+It can take several hours on a good connection before Knock starts finding accounts.

 ![Demo Image](https://i.imgur.com/rhP8XTQ.png)